-\textbf{Ethical Considerations} \quad Ethical considerations must be considered when working with cybersecurity topics.
-For instance, the possibility of malicious use of the tool should be considered.
-This includes both the use to find vulnerabilities with harmful intent and changes to the system prompts that may allow the objective to be changed from bug detection to bug insertion.
-In both scenarios, the user would need access to the design files, which in the industry are only accessible by trusted employees.
+Ethical considerations must be taken into account when working with cybersecurity.
+The possibility of malicious use of the tool should be taken into consideration.
+This includes both the use of methods to find vulnerabilities with harmful intent and changes to system prompts that may allow the objective to be changed from bug detection to bug insertion.
+In both scenarios, the user would need to access design files, which in the hardware domain are accessible by trusted employees.
 In the hardware domain, these scenarios are less of a concern than in the software domain.